Filing the Articles of Organization is Simple!

 After registering a domain name, consider setting up a professional email account (@yourcompany.com).
 Google's G Suite offers a business email service that comes with other useful tools, including word processing, spreadsheets, and more.
 Try it for free

-You need to provide the address of the company’s principal office, its designated office, and a mailing address if different.
+You must provide the address of the company’s principal office, its designated office, and a mailing address if different.

 Agent for Service of Process Information

-An agent for service of process, known as a registered agent in most states, accepts and sends legal documents on your LLC’s behalf.
+An agent of process, known as a registered agent in most states, accepts and sends legal documents on your LLC’s behalf.

-Your agent for service of process can be anyone 18 years or older that lives in West Virginia.
-Your agent for service of process must always be available at the registered office during normal business hours.
+Your agent of process can be anyone 18 years or older that lives in West Virginia.
+Your agent of process must always be available at the registered office during normal business hours.

 Your registered office address cannot be a P.O. box.

-To learn more about choosing a West Virginia agent for service of process, read our How to Choose a West Virginia Registered Agent guide.
+To learn more about choosing a West Virginia agent of process, read our How to Choose a West Virginia Registered Agent guide.